jrpool/pg-auth/README.md

 ## Usage and Examples

+To create the database and its owner, including its schema, execute `npm run dbinit`.

+To delete the database and its owner, execute `npm run dbdrop`.

-To start the application, execute `npm start`.
+While the database exists, to start the application, execute `npm start`.

 To access the application while it is running, use a web browser to request this URL: